Chips (CHIPS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Chips Historical Price

-According to the latest data gathered on Chips live price page, the current price of Chips is 0.0000991USD.
-The circulating supply of Chips(CHIPS) is 933.53M CHIPS , giving it a market capitalization of $92.51K.
+According to the latest data gathered on Chips live price page, the current price of Chips is 0USD.
+The circulating supply of Chips(CHIPS) is 933.53M CHIPS , giving it a market capitalization of $95.91K.

 The Chips Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CHIPS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.